Rhan Hooper: Switch to Rugby League

 In 2012, Hooper signed with rugby league club Ipswich Jets in the Queensland Rugby League competition.

 Return to Australian Rules

 After a brief stint in rugby league, Hooper switched back to Australian rules and the Springwood Australian Football Club south of Brisbane before returning to his old club Ipswich Eagles in a player coach capacity where he was selected to represent South Queensland in 2018.

+2025 Premiership player for Coolaroo in the Darling Downs competition.